department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/entrepreneurship-training.md

 ---
 layout: page-breadcrumbs.html
-title: Entrepreneurship Training | Veterans Affairs
+title: Entrepreneurship Training
-heading: Entrepreneurship Training
+heading: Entrepreneurship training
-display_title: Entrepreneurship Training
+display_title: Entrepreneurship training
 description: Veteran entrepreneurs can get training and coaching through the Small Business Administration.
 Contact your local VA Small Business Liaison and find out if you qualify under a GI Bill program or other educational assistance program.
 keywords: n/a
 order: 10